 Elevation: 11,312 ft

 This peak is not in the book.
-Judi Steciak and Carl Hamke provided the following route information for the peak’s West Ridge and Southwest Face.
-See their article on the Missing Eleveners in the Climbing History section of this site.
-Brett Sergenian provided the route information for the peak’s South Ridge and East Ridge.
+Judi Steciak and Carl Hamke provided the following route information for the peak’s West Ridge Route and Southwest Face Route.
+See their article on the Missing Eleveners in the Climbing History Section of this site.
+Brett Sergenian provided the route information for the peak’s South Ridge Route and East Ridge Route.
 Updated August 2019

 Culmination Peak is located two miles southwest of Glassford Peak.
 USGS Galena Peak

 West Ridge, Class 3 by Judi Steciak

 From the South Fork of the East Fork of the Salmon River (reached from the Bowery Guard station [(C)(4)(a.1) on Page 242] or Boulder Basin [(A)(8)(a) on Page 241]), gain the West Ridge by climbing up the steep slopes just north of the creek that drains Lake 9855 and follow the ridge to the summit.
 Bypass towers on the north or south side of the ridge.
 Combine this with the Southwest Face Route for a loop hike.

 Southwest Face, Class 2 by Judi Steciak

 From the South Fork of the East Fork of the Salmon River (reached from the Bowery Guard station [(C)(4)(a.1) on Page 242] or Boulder Basin [(A)(8)(a) on Page 241]), work your way up into the drainage from Lake 9855 by climbing up just south of the creek.
 You may find a cairned herd path that follows switchbacks up above the gorge between 7,800 feet and 8,000 feet.
 Walk up the drainage to about 9,800 feet and head northwest up the talus to the summit.
 Combine this with the West Ridge route for a loop hike.

 South Ridge/Northeast Ridge Traverse, Class 4 by Brett Sergenian